 Data Accuracy: Jungle Scout or AmazeOwl

-Tools like Jungle Scout and AmazeOwl need to provide sellers with accurate data when offering insights on profitability.
+Tools like Jungle Scout and AmazeOwl must provide sellers with accurate data when offering insights on profitability.
 If not, then sellers risk their hard-earned money on products that may not sell.

 Jungle Scout has the longest-running history of data aggregation and analysis among competing software and is the leading Amazon business management platform in data accuracy—and we can back that up.